 - the payments in the limited agreement are equal to, or more than, the annual rate in the assessment;

 - the recipient must have at least 35% care of the children.

 Limited agreements are also easier to terminate than binding child support agreements.

 Parties may reach an agreement between themselves in relation to the financial support of the children.
 There is no requirement that such an agreement needs to be documented, however, in the absence of documentation the agreement would not be binding and enforceable.

-Child support is an important consideration following a separation and a specialist family lawyer Toowoomba can assist you in determining and implementing appropriate arrangements for your family based on your specific circumstances.
+Child support is an important consideration following a separation and a specialist family and divorce lawyer in Toowoomba can assist you in determining and implementing appropriate arrangements for your family based on your specific circumstances.